-‘Contagion’ is now one of the most popular movies on iTunes because of the Wuhan coronavirus outbreak.
-Here’s how it compares to reality.
+‘Contagion’ is one of the most popular thrillers on iTunes because of the coronavirus outbreak.
+Here’s how the film compares to reality.

 - Getty

-The genetic code of 2019-nCoV virus has been mapped by scientists in multiple countries.
-The new coronavirus shares 80% of its genome with the coronavirus that caused SARS and also overlaps with other coronaviruses found in bats.
+The genetic code of the new coronavirus has been mapped by scientists in multiple countries.
+It shares 80% of its genome with the coronavirus that caused SARS and also has overlaps with other coronaviruses found in bats and pangolins.

-Chinese public-health experts worked to quickly share that genetic information with researchers around the globe so that scientists could analyze how the illness is spreading and mutating, and which animals it came from.
+Chinese public-health experts worked to quickly share that genetic information with researchers around the globe.

 Doctors in the movie say a mutated strain of the MEV-1 virus killed hundreds of thousands of people on the African continent.